James E. Short Center

 If a student fails to begin attendance in a course, their Pell Grant will be recalculated which may cause the student to owe due to the reduction.
 Non-Attendance may also affect other aid like Work Study & Loans if a student’s attendance in courses drop below half-time status (6 hours fall/spring) (3 hours during summer)

-Year Round Pell means that a student can receive 150% of a Pell award per year instead of only 100%.
-Spring enrollment requires students to be enrolled in at least 6 credit hours.
+Year-Round Pell means that a student can receive 150% of a Pell award per year instead of only 100%.
+Spring enrollment requires students to be enrolled in at least 6 credit hours to receive a Pell award above 100%.

 Federal Supplemental Education Opportunity (FSEOG)